-Serving as ambassadors for the Maryland State Board of Education and the Maryland State Department of Education, the engagement team sought out community feedback, built partnerships, hosted town hall meetings, round tables, workshops, and more.
+Serving as ambassadors for the Maryland State Board of Education and the Maryland State Department of Education, the engagement team sought out community feedback, built partnerships, hosted town hall meetings, roundtables, workshops, and more.
 The engagement team was responsible for implementing strategies to reach stakeholders on their terms.
-Below are a few examples of some of the strategies used during the first phase of engagement for the strategic planning process.
+Below are a few examples of some of the strategies used during the engagement for the strategic planning process.